Mythra/sash/sash-utils/README.md

 Dirs.sh provides a place to hang directory code that doesn't really fit anywhere else.

-## err-stack.sh ##

-Err-Stack.sh provides sort of some unique functions.
-It maintains a "stack" of functions for allowing to easily ignore: `set -e`, and enforce: `set -e` for specific functions.
-The idea is we can provide `set -e` on all of our bash scripts, but still allow specific functions to enforce it on/off.

-After all not every function plays by the same rule.

 ## sash-utils.sh ##

 Sources all of the other scripts.